[Editor’s Note: This article was written by Sovereign Research team member Joe Jarvis, who lives in Puerto Rico.]

 But this Export Service incentive works extremely well for professionals like consultants, lawyers, digital entrepreneurs, call centers, advertising firms, accountants, investment managers, and so much more.

-I have been working with Sovereign Man for several years as a writer, and my writing absolutely qualifies as a service that I export outside of Puerto Rico.
+I have been working with Sovereign Research for several years as a writer, and my writing absolutely qualifies as a service that I export outside of Puerto Rico.

 You’ll have to run your business like any other corporation.
 This includes paying yourself a reasonable salary (by Puerto Rican standards, which might be as low as $1,500 per month), paying estimated taxes, filing payroll reports, etc.

 At the end of the fiscal year, your corporation’s profits are taxed at just 4%.
 At that point, you can take all the after-tax profit as a dividend.

 This is the really amazing part because these dividends are tax free!

 In the US, you would pay 21% corporate tax (which is likely going to increase).
 Plus another 15% to 23.8% (including the Obamacare surtax) on your dividend income.